Khloe Kardashian Reacts to Jordyn Woods Cheating Rumors After Tristan Thompson Split on Kardashians

 Getty Images

 E!
-News can confirm the famous couple has broken up 10 months after the Keeping Up With the Kardashians star gave birth to their daughter True Thompson, her first child, in April 2018.
+News can confirm the famous couple has broken up 10 months after the Keeping Up With the Kardashians star gave birth to their daughter True Thompson.
 We're told the pair will remain focused on co-parenting their little girl as Khloe continues to live in Los Angeles, Calif. and Tristan travels across the country due to his basketball career.

 However, the Cleveland Cavaliers player claimed that the rumors are "fake news," in a since-deleted tweet.
 It seems Khloe disagrees with his assertions though, since she and her friends commented on Hollywood Unlocked's Instagram post about the affair.
 Khloe commented a series of shouting emojis, while bestie Malika Haqqwrote, "STRONG FACTS."